 - How do you ensure originality and defensibility in the final output?

-- How will this brand system scale when our team uses AI to generate content post-launch?
+- How will this brand system scale when our team uses AI to generate content post launch?

-AI doesn’t eliminate the need for careful scoping—it makes sloppy scoping more expensive.
-Anything “assumed” to be included in a brand project still has a way of surfacing later as added time, cost, or frustration.
+Anything assumed to be included in a brand project has a way of surfacing later as added time, cost, or frustration.

-In practice, sharing a budget range upfront saves everyone time.
-It helps agencies quickly assess fit and propose the right scope, and it prevents founders from comparing proposals that were never designed to be comparable in the first place.
-A budget range doesn’t lock you in — it creates efficiency.
+It helps agencies quickly assess fit and propose the right scope, and it prevents founders from comparing proposals that were never designed to be comparable.
+A budget range doesn’t lock you in.
+It creates efficiency.

-3. Tight Decision-Making Is Even More Critical Now
+4. Tight Decision-Making Is Even More Critical Now

 One of the most common failure modes in brand projects has always been too many stakeholders and subjective feedback.
 AI has made this worse.
+Now, anyone can generate alternatives: “I prompted ChatGPT and got this version…” Access to tools does not equal accountability for decisions.

 Before starting a brand project, it’s still critical to: